beltoforion/stellarium-to-video/README.md

 The title of the video.
 The video title will be superimposed onto the video.

 _-ts xx_
-The simulation time span in hours.
+The simulation time as an ISO 8601 duration. (i.e. PT2H for two hours)

 _-dt xx_
-The time difference between two sucessive frames in seconds.
+The time difference between two sucessive frames as an ISO 8601 duration (i.e. PT20S for 20 seconds).

 _-o abc.mp4_
 The name of the output video file.